2013 Korean Grand Prix

 The 2013 Korean Grand Prix (formally known as the 2013 Formula 1 Korean Grand Prix) was a Formula One motor race that was held on 6 October 2013 at the Korea International Circuit in Yeongam, South Korea.
-The race was the fourteenth round of the 2013 season, and marked the fourth and final running of the Korean Grand Prix.
+The race was the fourteenth round of the 2013 FIA Formula One World Championship, and marked the fourth and final running of the Korean Grand Prix.
+The 53 lap race was won by Sebastian Vettel for Red Bull Racing with Kimi Räikkönen finishing second for Lotus F1.
+Raikkonen's team mate Romain Grosjean finished third.

+Overview

-The race which was contested over 55 laps was won by Sebastian Vettel, driving for Red Bull Racing.
-He dominantly won the race to claim his fourth consecutive victory of the year.
-He achieved a Grand Slam for the second race in a row, becoming the first driver since Jim Clark in 1963 to achieve the feat in consecutive race weekends.
+The race was contested over 55 laps and was won by Sebastian Vettel, driving for Red Bull Racing.
+He dominantly won the race to claim his fourth consecutive victory of the season.
+He achieved a grand slam for the second race in a row, becoming the first driver since Jim Clark in 1963 to achieve the feat in consecutive race weekends.
+Lotus team-mates Kimi Räikkönen and Romain Grosjean rounded out the podium, a result shrouded in minor controversy after Grosjean asked for team orders late in the race having lost the position to Räikkönen on a safety car restart.
+Nico Hülkenberg finished an equal career-best fourth place for Sauber, describing it as "one of the best races in my career so far."

-The result meant that Vettel extended his lead to 77 points over Alonso and could seal his fourth consecutive championship in the next race in Japan if results went his way.
+The result meant that Vettel extended his lead to 77 points over Alonso; this put him in mathematical contention to seal his fourth consecutive championship in the next race in Japan, but ultimately had to wait until India.
 Räikkönen leapfrogged Hamilton to go third, 28 points behind Alonso while Hamilton's result meant he was six points behind Räikkönen's score.
 Behind them, Mark Webber, who retired after a fire due to a collision with Adrian Sutil, kept fifth while Rosberg also stayed in sixth.
 On lap 38 a fire truck appeared on track on its driver's own accord during a safety car period after Webber's car caught fire.